The Doge's Palace in Venice

 Entrance fee Doge's Palace

 Venice is not exactly cheap, that is also true for many ticket prices.
-The name of the ticket you need for the Doge`s Palace has the name (translated) "St. Mark's Museum Ticket" and costs 19 euros (in early 2018).
+The name of the ticket you need for the Doge`s Palace has the name (translated) "St. Mark's Museum Ticket" and costs 25 euros (in early 2022).
 This ticket includes not only the palace of the doges, but also some museums nearby.
 Among them are the huge Correr Museum and the National Library Marciana, one of the most important collections of ancient manuscripts worldwide.
 You do not have to visit the other museums on the same day, the ticket is valid for several months.
 An entrance ticket for only the Doge's Palace does not exist to our knowledge.
 There is only the combined ticket with the other museums for 19 euros.
 With this ticket, however, you often have to stand in line for a long time.
-This can be avoided with a slightly more expensive online ticket with the addition "without queuing" (a skip-the-line-ticket costs online about 23 euros).
+This can be avoided with a slightly more expensive online ticket with the addition "without queuing" (a skip-the-line-ticket costs online about 28 euros).
+All prices beginning of 2022.

-You can rent at the entrance, which ist on the sea side of the Doge's Palace, an audio guide.
-The device costs 5 euros extra..
+Audio Guide: You can rent at the entrance, which ist on the sea side of the Doge's Palace, an audio guide.
+The device costs 5 euros extra.

 Tour Doge's Palace